atierant/eZXML-To-RST-Converter/doc/tutorial/Document/Document_eZ_Xml.md

         // The document is actually loaded and parsed into an internal abstract syntax tree
         $document = new ezcDocumentEzXml();

-        // The document is actually loaded and parsed into an internal abstract syntax tree
         $document->loadFile( dirname(__FILE__).'/myEZXMLFile.xml' );

         // Set link provider